 A good question is both answerable and challenging.
-It will inspire analysis, synthesis, interpretation, and critical thinking.
+It inspires analysis, synthesis, interpretation, and critical thinking.
 A discussion question that is truly great is challenging and inspires people to think critically and respond with well thought out answers.
 These questions are a framework for creating prompts that encourage inquiry, challenge us to think bigger and connect the classroom to real world ideas and events.
-For this course, you are to provide one discussion question each week (unless otherwise instructed).
-Discussion questions are due Monday by 5 PM.
-You are also expected to respond to one other discussion question posed by one of your peers.
-Responses to your peers' questions are due Tuesdays at 12 PM (unless otherwise instructed).
+For this course, you are to provide one discussion question each week based on the assigned readings (unless otherwise instructed).
+Discussion questions are due Wednesday by 5 PM.
+You are also expected to respond to at least one other discussion question posed by one of your peers.
+Responses to your peers' questions are due Thursday by 11 AM (unless otherwise instructed).
 Discussion questions are only due on days where new content is required.
 Discussion questions should not exceed 125 words.
 Please review the course schedule and Quercus for further clarification.

 II.
-Mid-Term Exam (30%)
+Mid-Term Test (30%)

-There will be one online exam covering theories and concepts introduced in the course up to that point in time.
+There will be one online midterm covering theories and concepts introduced in the course up to that point in time.
 You will have one week to complete this exam.
-The exam will include a series of questions such as fill-in-the-black, multiple choice, true/false, and short answer.
-The exams will be delivered through Quercus allowing each student to take the exam from any location.
+The exam will include a series of questions such as fill-in-the-blank, multiple choice, and true/false.
+The exams will be administered through Quercus allowing each student to take the exam from any location.
 While students cannot consult each other regarding the exam, they are allowed to review any of the required readings while taking the exam.
-The purpose is the exam is not to test memorization but familiarity with scholars, theories, concepts, and empirical approaches in understanding cities.
-The exam will be timed and delivered electronically.
-Additional information will by February 8th.
+The purpose of the exam is not to test memorization but familiarity with scholars, theories, concepts, and empirical approaches in understanding cities.
+Additional information will by February 1st.